OpenBfS/imis-iam/docker/README.md

 * Password: secret

-These credentials can be used to log in into the web interface and further configure the application, but the configure.sh script is already run during build to create a new realm for the imis3 IAM application and the necessary clients.
+These credentials can be used to log in into the web interface and further configure the application, but the necessary configuration is already run during build respectively startup to create a new realm for the IMIS3 IAM application and the necessary clients.

 The management console of the Wildfly application server into which Keycloak